podcast-accessibility/podcast-accessibility.github.io/about.md

 Nic runs the A11y Rules Podcast, a show about web accessibility.
 He wants to spread the word about podcast accessibility, because he's passionate about it!
 Eric is also passionate about accessibility.
 He is an avid podcast listener and long time developer.

-One morning, Nic and Eric were talking about podcast accessibility.
+One morning[^1], Nic and Eric were talking about podcast accessibility.
 They were thinking it would be great if there was a spot for podcasters to learn about accessibility.
 And in the space of a few hours, Podcast Accessibility was born!

 ## Who is behind it